kellianneyang/predictive-academic-analytics/README.md

 # Machine Learning Model

 The model that had the lowest errors on the out-of-sample test data was the default Random Forest Regressor.
-It was able to predict the average grade of a section, on a 4.0 scale, to within +/-0.16 (mean average error).
+It was able to predict the average grade of a section, on a 4.0 scale, to within +/-0.16 (mean absolute error).

 This means that we can pick courses that will give high grades for students to take!
 If a student or parent comes and wants to pick a class to take that will have a high average grade, we can predict those courses.